 Bio-Shine Inc. takes preventing and controlling the spread of contagious diseases seriously.
-We strive to provide education, innovative products and equipment not only to prevent and control the spread of infectious disease but to do so with the health of the users, staff, visitors, and others in mind.
+We strive to be #HerosofHygiene by providing education, innovative products and equipment not only to prevent and control the spread of infectious disease but to do so with the health of the users, staff, visitors, and others in mind.
 It is easy to kill diseases with harsh chemicals exposing users, staff, visitors and others to health issues down the line.
 Through education, you can learn ways to prevent and control infectious diseases while keeping everyone safe.

 Prevention should always be first and foremost.
-Only when an outbreak occurs should we move into critical control mode.
+Only when an outbreak or pandemic occurs should we move into critical control mode.
 With enough focus on prevention, the goal is to never reach a critical issue.

 EDUCATION AND INFORMATION

 One of the most basic and cost efficient things you can do is to educate your staff.
 The janitorial industry usually has high turn over, leading to improper cleaning techniques and misinformation.
 Keeping consistent quarterly training sessions could mean the difference between proper prevention and needing to move to critical control.
 Preparing staff for certain germier seasons, re-educating proper cleaning/disinfection procedures, installing information sheets in janitorial closets as reminders, putting up proper hand washing techniques at all sinks, etc. If you are educating your staff regularly, your critical control will diminish.